-New Jersey GOP candidate for governor aims to make Murphy nursing home order issue in 2021 race
+New Jersey GOP candidate looking to unseat Gov. Murphy targets his nursing home order in new ad

 CLICK HERE TO GET THE FOX NEWS APP

-Perichilli was also told that separating wings of a nursing home was not a feasible task for the facilities.
+Persichilli was also told that separating wings of a nursing home was not a feasible task for the facilities.

 Ciattarelli is also releasing a separate ad that details his roots in New Jersey, as the June 8 GOP primary for New Jersey governor nears.
 He is considered the frontrunner in that race -- the Philadephia Inquirer said Ciattarelli "is seen as the presumptive GOP nominee."